krahbt/sundries/README.md

-timestamp to the mix. _utkafywcim.txt draws from a randomness beacon to boot. however, due to a dearth of commands/utilities on Android, entropy sources are mixed through an HMAC function. where available, try PBKDF2/yescrypt and friends instead. in particular, having to implement XOR over awk makes it a slog.
+timestamp to the mix. _utkafywcim.txt draws from a randomness beacon to boot. however, due to a dearth of commands/utilities on Android, entropy sources are mixed through an HMAC function. where available, try PBKDF2/yescrypt and friends instead. in particular, having to implement XOR over awk makes it a slog. these files are kept as one-liners to make them impermeable to any app other than tca, since these files would then reside in per-app storage, and to avoid reaching limits governing Linux command line.